Turkiye 2

 》 Prayer Points

-3. Many people groups and regions in Turkey remain unreached by the gospel.
+3. Many people groups and regions in Turkiye remain unreached by the gospel.
 Ministry among 19 million college students across 118 universities and over 1,000 colleges is urgently needed.
 Let us pray that the youth, raised in secular education, will recognize the falsehoods about Islam and open their hearts to the truth of the gospel.
-Turkey also hosts about 4 million refugees—including 3.6 million Syrians—many of whom live in camps.
-Following the Taliban’s rise to power, a wave of Afghan refugees has arrived, now numbering approximately 130,000 in Turkey.
-However, Turkey has responded by erecting a 241 km border wall and building 200 watchtowers to block further entry.
+Turkiye also hosts about 4 million refugees—including 3.6 million Syrians—many of whom live in camps.
+Following the Taliban’s rise to power, a wave of Afghan refugees has arrived, now numbering approximately 130,000 in Turkiye.
+However, Turkiye has responded by erecting a 241 km border wall and building 200 watchtowers to block further entry.
 Let us pray for the Lord’s mercy to bring both humanitarian aid and gospel outreach to these vulnerable people.
-Among Turkey’s 81 provinces, the Black Sea coast and the Central Anatolian Plateau are especially challenging regions to evangelize.
+Among Turkiye’s 81 provinces, the Black Sea coast and the Central Anatolian Plateau are especially challenging regions to evangelize.
 The Turkish people—the country’s largest unreached group—requires earnest prayer.
-There are about 30 million Kurds globally, with roughly 15 million in Turkey.
+There are about 30 million Kurds globally, with roughly 15 million in Turkiye.
 Kurdish conflict and terrorism have fueled fear, hatred, and division nationwide.
 Let us pray for protection over churches planted among the Kurds and for the continued advance of the gospel among them.
 May entire generations and ethnic groups that have not yet heard the gospel encounter the living God, confess their sins, and be transformed into obedient followers of His Word.

 Urgent prayer requests around the world need your prayer!